Cyb3rC3lt/CrackMapExec-Modules/README.md

 # Results

-Output of their results are shown below:
+Examples of the output from these commands are shown below:

 **GROUP-MEM Module: Returning Domain Computers**